A degree in neuroscience can take you to a rewarding (and lucrative!) career in science, medicine, government or private industry.

 Perform routine medical laboratory tests for the diagnosis, treatment, and prevention of disease.
 May work under the supervision of a medical technologist.

-Also called: Clinical Laboratory Scientist, Laboratory Assistant (Lab Assistant), Laboratory Technician, Medical Laboratory Technician (MLT)
+Also called: Laboratory Assistant (Lab Assistant), Laboratory Technician (Lab Tech), Medical Laboratory Technician (MLT), Medical Laboratory Technicians (Medical Lab Technician)

 Medical and Clinical Laboratory Technicians -